 The involvement of parents in the management of behaviour is fundamental to a successful behaviour environment.
-We share positives with the parents as well as the children through class assemblies, Open House and comments in diaries.
-Formal parents meetings and end of year reports celebrate the successes that the children experience through comments about attitude, behaviour and progress.
+We share positives with the parents as well as the children through class assemblies, parent consultations and comments in diaries.
+The formal parents meetings and end of year reports celebrate the successes that the children experience through comments about attitude, behaviour and progress.